AngelcoreS/Splunk-Security-Monitoring-Environment/README.md

 I played the role of an SOC Analyst at a small company called Virtual Space Industries (VSI), which designs virtual-reality programs for businesses.
 The VSI products that you have been tasked with monitoring include: An Apache web server, which hosts the administrative webpage.
 A Windows operating system, which runs many of VSI’s back-end operations

+- VSI recently experienced several cyberattacks, likely from their adversary JobeCorp.

+- Fortunately, your SOC team had set up several monitoring solutions to help VSI quickly identify what was attacked.

+- These monitoring solutions will also help VSI create mitigation strategies to protect the organization.

 Logs provided:

 - <b> Apache Server Logs </b>